3050 Ocean Parkway,

 It was opened in May 1929 and had a vertical sign on the facade and a large neon sign on the roof that advertised the theater.

 It was operated by the same owner of the Oceana Theater and the Sheepshead Theater.
 All three theaters were acquired by Century Theaters in the late-1950’s.

 But the Tuxedo Theater was soon acquired by Fred Trump, father of President-elect Donald Trump, who planned to demolish it for an outdoor parking lot to accomodate his new apartment building complex he was building.

 Yet this planned demolition was delayed when he offered the operation of the theater to local theater owner Sam Horwitz.
 The former owner of Coney Island’s Mermaid Theater took over operation and successfully ran the house until 1963, including an exclusive run of “West Side Story”.

-In 1963, Trump closed the theater and demolished it for his parking lot.
+In 1963, Fred Trump closed the theater and demolished it for his parking lot.
 At the time, the Tuxedo Theater was still a highly profitable theater.

 Just login to your account and subscribe to this theater.